Living Out Loud

 When I told people that we were making this movie, so many gay men of a certain age said to me, “Oh, my God, that show changed my life.
 That gave me the courage to come out to my family or to live my life in a certain way.”
 So I think it had a huge impact in the gay community, but there was a lot of backlash against Lance and Pat.

-- Couples/Personal Finances The Financial Effects of DOMA: Filing Taxes 1 hour 8 min ago
+- Couples/Personal Finances The Financial Effects of DOMA: Ushering in a New Year Money Minute 1 hour 59 min ago